TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 	* Remind students there will be a quiz next class covering everything up to (and including) nested lists.

 ###Accommodation/Differentiation
+Students may struggle with the concept of nested lists.
+Be prepared to have additional analogies

 [Do Now]: do_now.md
 [Lab]: lab.md